Edward Dodge House (Port Washington, Wisconsin)

 The Edward Dodge House is a historic house located at 126 East Grand Avenue in Port Washington, Wisconsin.

 Description and history

 The two-story house was built by Edward Dodge in 1848, in the Greek Revival style with walls of rubble-stone faced with cobblestone arranged in colored bands, and also a pitched roof typical for houses built in that particular style.
-Currently, it serves as the Visitor's Center for the city of Port Washington.
+Currently, it serves as the Visitor Center for the city of Port Washington.

 It was added to the National Register of Historic Places on July 24, 1975.